 Learn What You Need to Know About Divorce

 If you have been served with divorce papers, are in the middle of a divorce, or experiencing post-divorce issues, then you are a welcome addition to our Divorce and Custody Support Group.
-My goal as a lawyer is to provide a forum to confidentially discuss emotional, financial, and other issues associated you’re your divorce – regardless of what stage you’re at.
+My goal as a lawyer is to provide a forum to confidentially discuss emotional, financial, and other issues associated with your divorce – regardless of where you are in the process.

 - How long the average divorce takes